faustus123/tutorial-jana2/_episodes/02-work-environment.md

 ### Exercise 3:

-Run @eicrecon@ over your simulated data file by giving it as an argument to the program. e.g.
+Run `eicrecon` over your simulated data file by giving it as an argument to the program. e.g.

 ```console